popolonfr/JoySnes/README.md

 It works on **MSX**, **FM Towns**, and **X68000**; however, **EXTENDED** Mode is currently only supported on MSX, and no IPS patches are available for the other platforms.

+The adapter is compatible with the 8BitDo Retro Receiver for SNES/SFC.
+As it draws approximately 100 mA, it is not recommended to use more than one adapter at a time, or to use it simultaneously with a mouse or an active joystick (i.e. one with electronic components that also draw power) connected to the other controller port.
+The MSX standard provides up to 50 mA per joystick port and 300 mA per cartridge slot.

 ---

 <p align="left">